hysinh/wift/README.md

 </details>

 ### Register Page
-If the user wishes to make a booking and clicks on any of the booking buttons, they will be directed a register page where they can register or log in if they have already registered.
+If the user wishes to purchase a WIFT membership, they will be prompted to register for an account in order to complete the order process.
 <details>
 <summary>Register Page</summary>